MarcBaumholz/BellFoodGroup_STARTHACK23/README.md

 -	We promote fair and ethical corporate governance and responsible tax policies across the entire supply chain
 -	We incorporate ESG criteria as part of comprehensive risk and financial management by 2026.
 ESG = Environment Social Governance

+### Technology
+The goal of the app is to integrate as many existing parameters as we can.
+Existing interfaces (e.g. electricity management) are used and publicly available key figures (e.g. CO2 emission for air travel) can also be used.
+However, there are no restrictions on the technologies to be used.
+There is no default for the programming and the tools used.
+Your creativity is needed here.

+### Use Case
+Employees in all areas of activity of the Bell Food Group can use the app to measure their contribution to our sustainability strategy.
+Real data from our productions are to be supplemented with publicly available key figures in order to obtain as comprehensive a picture as possible.
+The app should be intuitive and easy to use, and it should be fun for employees to determine their contribution.

 ## <p align="center"> The Pitch: </p>